 The effective replacement for Google Wallet will take on the Apple Pay platform as well as the incoming Samsung Pay offering, powered by the LoopPay company the firm acquired in February.

-Like Apple’s solution Android Pay will be NFC-powered and will send one-time payment tokens rather than the credit card details.
+.
 It’ll also be available as a payment method within apps like Groupon and Uber.

 Users won’t have to use their fingerprint to authenticate a purchase either.
 Instead they’ll simply have to unlock their phone at the terminal.